 In 2016, IGBA was admitted as an ICH Assembly Member and in 2018 as an ICH Management Committee Member.

 Since September 2019, IGBA has been an Accredited WIPO Observer and in October 2019 WHO signed a Memorandum of Understanding (MoU) with IGBA, which underscores the importance of generic and biosimilar medicines in increasing worldwide patient access to safe, effective and high-quality affordable medicines.

 In addition, IGBA maintains constant dialogue with other national, regional and international bodies.

 IGBA is, so far, only open to national and regional associations.
-It consists of Full Members and Associate Members.
+It consists of Full Members, Associate Members and Observers.